viruschidai/diff-json/README.md

 # changesets

-A changesets tool for javascript objects.
+A changesets tool for javascript objects inspired by https://github.com/eugeneware/changeset

 ## Features